 Do you see that widget on the right bottom corner of Jabong’s homepage?
 Yes, that’s your persistent shopping cart.
 I took this screenshot on Monday for the purpose of this post.
 I opened the website just before posting this blog (on Wednesday) and my cart is still intact.
 What do you think happened here?

 A long-term cookie was established when I opened the site on Monday.
-Now, I will be able to view my cart during subsequent sessions for a given period of time.
-Having a persistent shopping cart can go a long way in checking cart abandonment as 24% of customers leave shopping carts so that they can come back and purchase later.
+Now I will be able to view my cart during subsequent sessions for a given period of time.

 5) Announce Location and Phone Number